torsaft/tf-module-example/README.md

 # TF module example
-A simple example of creating a terraform module available for other users.
+Exploring TF modules.
+Created a module available for other users.
+Using this module creates a simple EC2 instance meant for AWS.

 # Usage